GoogleChrome/developer.chrome.com/site/en/blog/cvd/index.md

 </style>
 ```

 At the end of the URL, we still specify the ID of the filter we want to use, just like before.
-Note that there's no need to Base64-encode the SVG document in the URL—doing so would only hurt readability and increase file size.
-We added backslashes at the end of each line to ensure the newline characters in the data URL don't terminate the CSS string literal.
+Note that there’s no need to Base64-encode the SVG document in the URL—doing so would only hurt readability and increase file size.
+We added backslashes at the end of each line to ensure the newline characters in the data URL don’t terminate the CSS string literal.

-So far, we've only talked about how to simulate vision deficiencies using web technology.
+So far, we’ve only talked about how to simulate vision deficiencies using web technology.
 Interestingly, our final implementation in the Blink Renderer is actually quite similar.
-Here's [a C++ helper utility](https://source.chromium.org/chromium/chromium/src/+/master:third_party/blink/renderer/core/css/vision_deficiency.cc;l=16-20;drc=25c9d397f8ece542feaf21ad680b71f161edf47b) we've added to create a data URL with a given filter definition, based on the same technique:
+Here’s [a C++ helper utility](https://source.chromium.org/chromium/chromium/src/+/master:third_party/blink/renderer/core/css/vision_deficiency.cc;l=16-20;drc=25c9d397f8ece542feaf21ad680b71f161edf47b) we’ve added to create a data URL with a given filter definition, based on the same technique:

 ```cpp
 AtomicString CreateFilterDataUrl(const char* piece) {